After any fire, of course, there will be fire and smoke damage, but there will also be water damage from the firefighters putting out the flames.

-The third step in the repair process is to remove all the water and to dry the areas affected.
-The longer water sits and is stagnant, the worse the damage can be.
-It is important to clean up the water as soon as possible.
+The third step in the repair process is to remove all the water and dry the affected areas.
+The longer water sits and is stagnant, the worse the damage can be; it is important to clean up the water as soon as possible.

 By not swiftly cleaning up the water left behind from a fire, you are making an already terrible situation worse.
 Not only does water damage ruin the foundation of your home, but it can also cause mold to begin growing inside your home or business.

 The fourth step is to remove any smoke and soot residue left behind.
 The smoke damage to a home after a fire can be just as bad as the actual fire damage.

 With most fires, you will find a film t of soot left behind.
 A professional will be able to clean up the residue left on the walls, ceilings and any other salvageable items.
 There is also an “air-scrubbing” technology that removes the strong smoke odor from the air.